scholaempirica/reschola/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-The goal of reschola is to provide a set of utilities for data analysis at [Schola Empirica](http://scholaempirica.org).
-The vignettes for the package also document the Schola Empirica way of doing data analysis and provide guidance and tips on tools and good practice.
+The goal of reschola is to support the workflow for data analysis at [Schola Empirica](http://scholaempirica.org) through a set of templates, themes, utilities, and documentation.
+The vignettes for the package document the Schola Empirica way of doing data analysis and provide guidance and tips on tools and good practice.

 ## Installation